obgiorgetti/TCR_diversification/README.md

 CDR3 counts and metadata
 ========================

-The metadata (mainly FACS sort population percentages) is also available:
+The metadata (mainly FACS sort population percentages) is available:

 "XP.th.xlsx" # Metadata - Table with data from sorted mice Excel table with data from sorted mice - not an excel file!
 "XP.th.xlsx.2" # Metadata - Table with data from sorted mice Excel table with data from sorted mice - not an excel file!